ANSCoder/WeatherAppDemo/README.md

 ## FAQ

 ### What's the origin of the name ANSCoder?
-I am independ Swift 2.2/later and Objective c developer working for help to other new developers.
+I am iOS application developer.

 ---